cmquinn97/MLB-Gameday/README.md

 This program will create a CSV file containing various baseball information based on an inputted date.

+To Run:
-Copy and paste the contents of main.py into a Python compiler while ensuring that the following libraries are included (see main.py):
+Navigate to the location of main.py in cmd, and enter python main.py.
+Ensure that the following libraries are included (see main.py):

  - lxml.etree
  - from urllib.request import urlopen